vanderpatrick/HackAMusic/README.md

 <br>

-## The how to play page
+### 2 - The how to play page
-This page explains the rules of the game and gives to the users the possibility to test the different sounds.
+This page explains the rules of the game and gives to the user the possibility to test the different sounds.

+### How to play:
+1. This game is oriented to users who can play with their keyboard.
+2. The user press enter to play the sequence of sounds.
+3. The user listen to the musical sequence.
+4. The user press the keys in its keyboard to play six different sounds and match the sequence.
+5. The user progresses in the game by playing all the sounds of the musical sequence correctly.

 <br>